mozart/mozart2/README.md

 made available on
 [SourceForge](http://sourceforge.net/projects/mozart-oz/files/).

+Mac support is provided for 10.8.x and recent versions (2.x) of Aquamacs.

 The binary distribution requires that you have installed Tcl/Tk 8.5 on your system.

 # Build instructions